Angrycreative/composer-plugin-language-update/README.md

 # Composer Auto Language Updates

-This package will automatically update translations for plugins when you install or update a plugin via composer.
+This package will automatically update translations for WordPress core and  plugins when you install or update via composer.

 **Support for theme updates coming soon!**